thegworld/gtx-browser/testing/libfuzzer/getting_started.md

 If the code you’re fuzzing generates a lot of error messages when encountering incorrect or invalid data, the fuzz target will be slow and inefficient.

-If the target uses Chromium logging APIs, you can silence errors by overriding the environment used for logging in your fuzz target:
+If the target uses GTx Browser logging APIs, you can silence errors by overriding the environment used for logging in your fuzz target:

 ```cpp